jgarcia1599/Network-Everything/Final Project Ideas.md

 1. Earthquake Detector
 https://circuitdigest.com/microcontroller-projects/arduino-earthquake-detector-alarm-circuit
-Idea: A simple box that has an accelerometor that detects whenever tbere is vibrations ("earthquake") on the platform is in.
-When the earthquake occurs,  the user gets notified and the website displays an error message.
+Idea: A simple box that has an accelerometor that detects whenever there are vibrations ("earthquake") on the platform it is in.
+When the earthquake occurs,  the user gets notified through the mail notifier and the website displays an error message.

 2. Security Camera Alert System